Samuel-Adeola/Cybersecurity_AWS-Terraform_Lab_Project-/README.md

 ## Title: Building a Cybersecurity Home Lab for in-depth investigation and threat hunting with AWS Services Using Terraform

 ## 1.0	Background Overview
-The recent development in IT industry has necessitated the use of necessary technology and tool to achieve the result.
+The recent development in IT industry has necessitated the use of necessary technology and tools to achieve the result.
 This is not limited to the use of Infrastructure as Code in automating security systems at every stages.
 This project focuses on using Terraform to provision and configure a homelab environment on AWS Cloud with AWS services for in-depth investigation and threat hunting.
 The homelab includes two victim workstations, and one for Blue Team (defending the environment), one for Red Team (simulating attackers).
 The goal is to simulate cybersecurity scenarios for learning and testing incident detection, response, and remediation techniques.

 ## 1.0	Introduction
 As the world becomes increasingly digital, the frequency and sophistication of cyberattacks continue to rise, making it crucial for cybersecurity professionals to stay ahead of emerging threats.
 In-depth investigation and threat hunting are vital practices for identifying, analyzing, and mitigating potential security incidents within any network or cloud environment.
 To effectively train and test cybersecurity skills, hands-on experience with real-world scenarios is essential.
 This project focuses on building a comprehensive cybersecurity home lab that simulates both attack and defense environments using AWS services and Infrastructure as Code (IaC) principles via Terraform.